Christmas registration offices opening times

 What you need to do

-For either ceremony, you must contact your local Register Office to make an appointment.
+For the ceremonies above, you must contact your local Register Office to make an appointment.

 At the appointment you can check our availability, book the ceremony and run through your specific requirements.